CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 68: May 19th, 2017

+**Today's Progress**: Working on the [FFC Visualize Data with a Bar Chart](https://www.freecodecamp.com/challenges/visualize-data-with-a-bar-chart) project, in D3, Google Charts and Chart.js

+**Thoughts**: I was doing some more work on this project and was not paritucally impressed by the D3 system, so I decided to look at charting the same data in a similer format using Google Charts and Chart.js.
+Still quite a bit of work to go to get all three working correctly but so far I am more impressed with Chart.js and Google Charts.

 ### Day 67: May 17th, 2017

 **Today's Progress**: Completed lesson 25 of Javascript30 and fif a little bit more playing around with D3